Looking down at the Citadel from the summit of Machu Picchu Mountain.

-That is the treasure of my wallet is my heart.
-The less I possess and own, the more I have, the great paradox of the spiritual life.
+The treasure of my wallet is my heart.
+The less I possess and own, the more I have over all.
+The great paradox of the spiritual life.
 To Wall Street my life may look empty, but on the inside I’m very rich.

 What’s the treasure you store?
 Does it bring you joy or freedom?
 Do you know how infinitely significant you are to God?
 The Lord of Lords and King of Kings.
-Is there gratitude at the top of your mountains?
+Is there gratitude at the top of the mountains you’ve climbed?

 I would not trade my view or hike for anything!
 Blessed is the broken road even if you rode the very edge at times or had to suck wind and crawl.

 p.s.
-Tomorrow we fly out to head to the mission at Santismo Sacramento in Piura, Peru.
+Tomorrow we fly out to the mission at Santismo Sacramento in Piura, Peru.